×

 When we asked people about industries and career opportunities in The Hague, they reponded:

 "Foreigners often have jobs in The Hague in a variety of industries, such as hospitality, IT, finance, and education.
 Many foreigners also work in the city's international organizations, such as the International Court of Justice, the International Criminal Court, and the Organisation for the Prohibition of Chemical Weapons.
 Additionally, many foreigners work in the city's embassies and consulates, providing administrative and diplomatic support.
-Other popular jobs for foreigners in The Hague include teaching English, working in retail, and providing translation services," remarked one expat living in The Hague, The Netherlands.
+Other popular jobs for foreigners in The Hague include teaching English, working in retail, and providing translation services," commented one expat who made the move to The Hague.

-"As previously mentioned, many people work for international organizations and businesses, the Dutch government, or foreign embassies," wrote one member in The Hague.
+"As previously mentioned, many people work for international organizations and businesses, the Dutch government, or foreign embassies," remarked one expat living in The Hague, Netherlands.

 What is life like in The Hague?